 Slavery in Futa Jallon

 Although they had strongly opposed the overseas slave trade, by the 1750s the leaders of Futa Jallon, including Abdul Rahman's father, engaged in it.
 They kept on protecting their own, but they raided non-Muslim populations over a vast area, retaining a number of captives and selling the rest to the Europeans.
-Futa society was mainly divided along religious lines-Muslims and non-Muslim-and ethnicity had little relevance.
-Non-Muslims Fulbe belonged to the lower classes and the enslaved community, whereas Muslim Mandinka, for example, were part of the elite.
+Futa society was mainly divided along religious lines -- Muslims and non-Muslim -- and ethnicity had little relevance.
+Non-Muslim Fulbe belonged to the lower classes and the enslaved community, whereas Muslim Mandinka, for example, were part of the elite.
 Only non-Muslims could be enslaved and the sale of Muslims was strictly prohibited.
 Prisoners of wars and raids bore the full brunt of servitude and their resistance could be fierce.
 Slave uprisings were recorded in the 1750s and the 1790s.

 Image Ref.
 C016, as shown on www.slaveryimages.org, sponsored by the University of Virginia Library.

 The system of slavery in the United States was a system of labor based on racial distinctions and permanent bondage, which made it different from other forms of slavery the world over.
 As Peter Kolchin explains, "The racial character of New World slavery was significant: that slavery was predicated on new, unequal relationships between Europe and Africa and between white and black."
 By 1830, more than 40% of the population of Natchez was enslaved, as was some 80% of the population in the surrounding county.
 Yet those enslaved persons were concentrated on a small number of large cotton plantations.